STUDENT SERVICES AT LACC

 Division Chair: Ed Bird Song

 The EOPS program provides support services to first time and returning students who are educationally and financially disadvantaged.
 EOPS offers support, over, above and in addition to the support provided by the college which includes intensive counseling, book services, one-on-one tutoring, meal vouchers, and more.
-Students must be CA residents (or AB540 students), qualify for Financial Aid BOG Waiver A or B, must be enrolled in 12 or more units (OSS student exceptions), must have completed less than 70-degree applicable units and not have earned an AA/AS degree or equivalent.
+Students must be CA residents (or AB540 students), qualify for Financial Aid California College Promise Grant, must be enrolled in 12 or more units (OSS student exceptions), must have completed less than 70-degree applicable units and not have earned an AA/AS degree or equivalent.

 The Financial Aid Office administers federal, state, and institutional programs designed to expand college access.
 The available financial assistance comes in the form of grants, work-study, loans, and scholarships.
 The assistance makes it possible for individuals to continue their education beyond high school, even if they and/or their families cannot meet the full cost of post-secondary education.